Philadelphia Cream Cheese wants you to share this bagel hole puncher on Instagram

 It’s unclear if the ersatz-bagelification device will encourage more cream cheese purchasing or if the goal of this, um, smear campaign is to get some attention in the cutthroat food and snack market.

-From Oreo’s cookie-decorated socks and the Hidden Valley ranch dressing fountain to Blaze Pizza backpacks and KFC’s recently unveiled Colonel Sanders dating sim, companies know that the way to a consumer’s heart isn’t necessarily through his or her stomach.
+From Oreo’s cookie-decorated socks and the Hidden Valley ranch dressing fountain to Blaze Pizza backpacks and KFC’s recently unveiled Colonel Sanders dating sim, companies know that the way to a consumer’s heart isn’t necessarily through their stomach.

 “There’s such pressure to say, ‘Hey, look at me,'” says Allen Adamson, cofounder of the branding agency Metaforce and an adjunct professor at New York University.
 “No one shares anything normal.
 It’s putting pressure on marketers to do bizarre, extraordinary things.
 Attention spans are nanoseconds.”